Igabi: Geography

-The area around Igabi Local Government Area experiences an average temperature of 32 degrees Celsius and a humidity of 48%.
-The Local Government Area experiences two distinct seasons, known as the dry and the wet seasons, with an average wind speed of 11 km/h.
+The area around Igabi Local Government Area experiences an average temperature of 32 degrees Celsius or 89.6 degrees Fahrenheit and a humidity of 48%.
+The Local Government Area experiences two distinct seasons, known as the dry and the wet seasons, with an average wind speed of 11 km/h or 6.8 mph.

+Climate

+With an average yearly temperature of 82 °F and 128.91 days with precipitation, the savanna climate in Igabi is tropical wet and dry.

+Health care facilities

+There are several public and private hospital in Igabi. which are: